-- Death. - · Personal injury. - Damage to, or the destruction of, property (other than the defective product itself), provided the property: - is of a type ordinarily intended for private use or consumption; and - was mainly used by the injured person for his own private use or consumption.
+- Death. - Personal injury. - · Non-patrimonial damages. - Damage to, or the destruction of, property (other than the defective product itself), provided the property: - is of a type ordinarily intended for private use or consumption; and - was mainly used by the injured person for his own private use or consumption.